ONGOD6/bit-brains-eip-/eips/eip-0003-epoch-based-token-distribution.md

-EIP: 0003
+# EIP: 0003
-Title: Epoch-Based Token Distribution and Unlock Framework
+## Title: Epoch-Based Token Distribution and Unlock Framework (Brains)

 Author: Alex Diaz
 Status: Draft
 Type: Standards Track
 Created: 2025-12-21
 Requires: EIP-0001, EIP-0002

-Abstract

-This EIP defines the epoch-based token distribution and unlock framework for the Bit Brains protocol.
-The framework aligns token availability with time-based participation, patience, and economic stewardship rather than immediate liquidity or speculative access.

-Token unlocks are progressive, cumulative, and tied to epoch completion.

-Motivation

-Early token distribution is a common source of misalignment in decentralized protocols, often favoring short-term actors over long-term participants.

-Bit Brains introduces an epoch-based unlock model to ensure that economic availability reflects sustained alignment with the protocol’s values and mechanics, as defined in EIP-0001 and EIP-0002.

-Definitions

-Epoch: A fixed-duration time period as defined in EIP-0002, used as the primary accounting unit for participation and unlocks.

-Public Allocation: Tokens designated for broad, permissionless availability to participants, subject to epoch-based unlock constraints.

-Cumulative Unlock: A distribution model in which unlocked tokens accumulate over time and are never re-locked.

-Supply Parameters

-Total Token Supply: 80,000,000

-Public Unlock Allocation: 85% of total supply (68,000,000 tokens)

-Epoch Duration: 2 months per epoch

-Total Epochs: 5

-Total Unlock Horizon: 10 months

-Epoch-Based Unlock Schedule

-Token availability increases at the completion of each epoch.
-Unlocks are cumulative and irreversible.

-Epoch 1 (Months 0–2)
-Cumulative Unlock: 17%
-Tokens Unlocked: 13,600,000

-Epoch 2 (Months 2–4)
-Cumulative Unlock: 34%
-Tokens Unlocked: 27,200,000

-Epoch 3 (Months 4–6)
-Cumulative Unlock: 51%
-Tokens Unlocked: 40,800,000

-Epoch 4 (Months 6–8)
-Cumulative Unlock: 68%
-Tokens Unlocked: 54,400,000

-Epoch 5 (Months 8–10)
-Cumulative Unlock: 85%
-Tokens Unlocked: 68,000,000

-Unlock Mechanics
+---

+## Abstract

+This EIP defines the epoch-based distribution and unlock framework for the Bit Brains Intelligence Token (BIT) during the Brain stage of the Bit Brains protocol.

+Token availability is aligned with epoch completion, patience, and sustained participation rather than immediate liquidity or speculative access.
+Unlocks are progressive, cumulative, and irreversible.

+This EIP defines when BIT becomes available, not how influence or rewards are earned.

+---

+## Motivation

+Early token distribution in decentralized protocols often favors short-term actors over long-term contributors, leading to premature extraction and misaligned incentives.

+Bit Brains introduces an epoch-based unlock model to ensure that economic availability reflects sustained alignment with protocol values defined in EIP-0001 and participation mechanics defined in EIP-0002.

+---

+## Definitions

+**BIT (Bit Brains Intelligence Token):**
+The native fungible token of the Bit Brains protocol.

+**Brain:**
+A Bit Brains NFT that may evolve into an Autonomous Intelligent Token (AIT) through epoch-based Proof-of-Care.

+**Epoch:**
+A fixed-duration accounting period used to measure participation and unlock availability.

+**Cumulative Unlock:**
+Unlocked tokens accumulate permanently and are never re-locked.

+---

+## Scope

+This EIP applies exclusively to the Brain stage of the Bit Brains protocol.

+Cerebral and Brainiac token mechanics are not activated under this EIP and will be defined in future EIPs.

+---

+## Supply Parameters

+Total BIT Supply: 90,000,000

+Stage Allocations:
+- Brain Stage: 30,000,000 BIT
+- Cerebral Stage: 30,000,000 BIT (future)
+- Brainiac Stage: 30,000,000 BIT (future)

+This EIP governs only the Brain Stage allocation.

+---

+## Epoch Parameters (Brains)

+Epoch Duration: approximately 1 month
+Total Brain Epochs: 5
+Total Brain Distribution: 30,000,000 BIT
+Total Unlock Horizon: approximately 5 months

+---

+## Epoch-Based Unlock Schedule (Brains)

+Epoch 1 (Months 0â2): 20% unlocked â 6,000,000 BIT
+Epoch 2 (Months 2â4): 40% unlocked â 12,000,000 BIT
+Epoch 3 (Months 4â6): 60% unlocked â 18,000,000 BIT
+Epoch 4 (Months 6â8): 80% unlocked â 24,000,000 BIT
+Epoch 5 (Months 8â10): 100% unlocked â 30,000,000 BIT

+---

+## Unlock Mechanics

 Unlocks occur only at epoch boundaries.
-Unlocked tokens remain unlocked permanently.
-No cliff unlocks are present beyond epoch completion.
+Unlocked BIT remains permanently unlocked.
-Token availability does not imply guaranteed rewards or yields.
+Token availability does not imply automatic distribution or yield.

-The remaining 15% of total supply is intentionally excluded from this EIP and may be defined in future specifications.
+---

-Relationship to Epoch Proof-of-Care
+## Relationship to EIP-0002

-This EIP defines when tokens become available, not how influence or rewards are earned.
+This EIP defines availability timing only.

-Participation, influence, and care mechanics are defined exclusively in EIP-0002.
-Token availability and participation are related but independent dimensions.
+Proof-of-Care evaluation, influence, and reward eligibility are defined exclusively in EIP-0002.

+---

-Design Principles
+## Design Principles

-Public-first distribution
-Patience as an economic signal
+- Patience as an economic signal
-Progressive, predictable unlocks
+- Progressive, predictable unlocks
-Minimal complexity
+- Public-first distribution
-Auditability and clarity
+- Auditability and clarity

+---

-Non-Goals
+## Non-Goals

-This EIP does not define:
+This EIP does not define governance rights, yield formulas, or downstream activation logic.
-- Governance rights
-- Yield calculations
-- Reward distribution formulas
-- Secondary market behavior
-- Offspring or derivative token systems

-Rationale

-By aligning token availability with time and epochs, Bit Brains reinforces economic stewardship and discourages premature extraction.

-The framework ensures that participants who demonstrate patience and alignment are favored over short-term opportunistic behavior.

-Security Considerations

-Risks include strategic behavior around epoch boundaries and market anticipation of unlock events.
-These risks are mitigated through transparent, predictable scheduling and the absence of sudden liquidity cliffs.
+---

-Copyright
+## Copyright

-Copyright and related rights waived via CC0.
+CCO